zkemail/noir-jwt/README.md

 }
 ```

+## Input generation from JS

+A JS SDK will be released soon to generate the inputs for Noir.
+In the meantime, refer to this [example](https://github.com/saleel/stealthnote/blob/main/app/lib/utils.ts#L514-L534).

 ## Limitation

 Partial hash is not fully supported yet due to a limitation in the base64 lib.
 It currently works using a hack where it assumes the data you want to retrieve is within `MAX_LENGTH - 64` bytes of the data.
 This will be fixed in a future release.